briend/briend.github.io/README.md

 ![Contrast Effect](https://user-images.githubusercontent.com/6015639/30140938-e5338892-932c-11e7-9b34-949dd61dfe26.png)

 Given what we know about [Simultaneous Contrast](https://en.wikipedia.org/wiki/Contrast_effect), how are we supposed to use these things with any degree of precision or control?
+Obviously, one answer would be years and years of practice and learning to compensate for these effects, so that you know what to expect when you place a grey color near a red, and so on.
+Eventually we can make good color decisions within a cacaophony of interference.
+Or, we could try to minimize the interference.

 ![Color Selection Tool](https://user-images.githubusercontent.com/6015639/30137777-d14ef72a-9319-11e7-91bd-e38c0bbb120e.png)